- On which arm is the Tefillin Shel Yad to be worn on?[1]

 The law if one writes with his right hand but does all his actions with his left hand:[19] One who writes with his right hand is to wear the Tefillin on his left arm even if he does all his other actions with his left hand.[20]
 [However, some Poskim[21] rule that in such a case he is to wear the Tefillin on his right hand, like a lefty.[22]
 Accordingly, some Poskim[23] conclude that in such a case he is to put the Tefillin onto both arms due to doubt.
 This means that he is to first wear it on one arm and afterwards take it off and wear it on the other arm.[24]
 Practically, there is no clear arbitration in this dispute.[25]
 Nonetheless, the widespread custom is not to be stringent like the latter opinion, and rather the custom is to only wear the Tefillin on the left arm, similar to a righty.[26]
 However, some write that it is proper in such a case for the person to train his right arm to also perform some actions, and hence be considered a righty according to all.[27]
 In all cases, one is the contact a Rav for a final arbitration on this matter.[28]]

-The law if one writes with his left hand but does all his actions with his right hand:[27] One who writes with his left hand is to wear the Tefillin on his right arm even if he does all his other actions with his right hand.[28]
+The law if one writes with his left hand but does all his actions with his right hand:[29] One who writes with his left hand is to wear the Tefillin on his right arm even if he does all his other actions with his right hand.[30]
 This however only applies if one writes with his left hand from birth.
 If, however, he was born writing with his right hand and trained himself to write with his left hand, then he is to wear the Tefillin on his left hand, as will be explained below.
-[However, some Poskim[29] rule that in such a case he is to wear the Tefillin on his left hand, like a righty.[30]
-Accordingly, some[31] conclude that in such a case he is to put the Tefillin onto both arms, due to doubt.
-He is to wear the Tefillin on one arm during Davening, and after Davening he is to don the Tefillin on the other hand.[32]
-Practically, there is no clear arbitration in this dispute.[33]
-Nonetheless, the custom is not to be stringent like the latter opinion, and the custom is to rather only wear the Tefillin on the right arm, just like a lefty.[34]
-However, some write that it is proper in such a case for the person to train his right arm to also write, and hence be considered a righty according to all.[35]
-In all cases one is the contact a Rav for a final arbitration on this matter.[36]]
+[However, some Poskim[31] argue on the original point and rule that one who does all his actions with his right hand is to wear the Tefillin on his left hand, like a righty, even if he writes with his left hand.[32]
+Accordingly, some[33] conclude that in such a case he is to put the Tefillin onto both arms, due to doubt.
+He is to wear the Tefillin on one arm during Davening, and after Davening he is to don the Tefillin on the other hand.[34]
+Practically, there is no clear arbitration in this dispute.[35]
+Nonetheless, the custom is not to be stringent like the latter opinion, and the custom is to rather only wear the Tefillin on the right arm, just like a lefty.[36]
+However, some write that it is proper in such a case for the person to train his right arm to also write, and hence be considered a righty according to all.[37]
+In all cases one is the contact a Rav for a final arbitration on this matter.[38]]

-The law by one who was born a righty and trained himself to become a lefty:[37] The above law that one who writes with his left hand puts on his Tefillin on his right arm applies even if he does majority of his actions with his right arm, only applies if one writes with his left hand from birth.
-However, if he was born a righty and would thus write only with his right hand, and only later trained himself to write with his left hand, then he is to wear the Tefillin on his left hand, like a righty, if he does the rest of his actions with his right hand.[38]
-However, if he trained himself to do all of his actions with his left hand [including writing], then [if he does not also write with his right hand] he is to wear the Tefillin on his right hand like a lefty.[39]
+The law by one who was born a righty and trained himself to become a lefty:[39] The above law that one who writes with his left hand puts on his Tefillin on his right arm even if he does majority of his actions with his right arm, only applies if one writes with his left hand from birth.
+However, if he was born a righty and would thus write only with his right hand, and only later trained himself to write with his left hand, then he is to wear the Tefillin on his left hand, like a righty, if he does the rest of his actions with his right hand.[40]
+However, if he trained himself to do all of his actions with his left hand [including writing], then [if he does not also write with his right hand] he is to wear the Tefillin on his right hand like a lefty.[41]
 [However, if he also writes with his right hand then he is to wear the Tefillin on his left hand, just like a righty, as explained above.]

-Q&A Should a lefty try to train himself to become a righty in order so he can wear the filling on his left hand?[42]
-Some Poskim[43] encourage one to do.
-Other Poskim[44], however, discourage one from doing so.
-Practically, one is not to do so without first discussing the matter with his rabbi and doctor.
+In any of above cases if either a) one writes also with his right hand or b) writes only with his left hand but he was not born this way [and rather trained himself to do so], and he does all his other action with his right hand, then he is to place the Tefillin on his left hand.
+Q&A Should a lefty try to train himself to become a righty in order so he can wear the Tefillin on his left hand?[44]
+Some Poskim[45] encourage one to do so.
+Other Poskim[46], however, discourage one from doing so.
+Practically, one is not to do so without first discussing the matter with his rabbi and doctor.[47]

-How is one who is left-handed to wear Tefillin of one who is right-handed [or vice versa], if his own Tefillin is not available?[45]
+How is one who is left-handed to wear Tefillin of one who is right-handed [or vice versa], if his own Tefillin is not available?[48]
 Introduction: The only difference between the Tefillin worn by one who is left-handed versus one who was right-handed, is the positioning of the knot of the Yud which is adjacent to the Ketzitza of the hand Tefillin.
-It is customary for this knot to face inwards towards the heart[46], and hence this knot is adjacent to different sides of the Ketzitza by a righty versus a lefty’s Tefillin.
-Accordingly, one who wears the Tefillin of a righty on his right arm ends up having the knot face away from his heart, and the question is thus asked as to what he is to do.
-The same question applies vice versa, if a right-handed person only has a left handed person’s Tefillin available.
-The law: If the only available Tefillin for a lefty is one of a person who is right handed, then some Poskim[47] rule that one is to undo the knot of the Yud and retie it on the other side, so that when he places it on, the knot faces inwards.
-If this is not possible, then one is to place the Tefillin on his right arm in the reverse order, having the Titura face towards the elbow, in order so the knot be facing inwards.[48]
-Practically, many even initially follow this second option.[49]
-[However, one should not place it on normally, thus causing the knot to be on the outer side.[50]] |
+It is customary for this knot to face inwards towards the heart[49], and hence this knot is adjacent to different sides of the Ketzitza by a righty versus a lefty’s Tefillin.
+Accordingly, a lefty who wears the Tefillin of a righty on his right arm ends up having the knot face away from his heart, and the question is thus asked as to what he is to do.
+The same question applies vice versa, if a right-handed person only has a left-handed person’s Tefillin available.
+The law: If the only available Tefillin for a lefty is one of a person who is right handed, or vice versa, then some Poskim[50] rule that one is to undo the knot of the Yud and retie it on the other side, so that when he places it on, the knot faces inwards.
+If this is not possible, then one is to place the Tefillin on his right arm backwards, having its backside [i.e. Ma’abarta] be positioned in front facing towards the elbow, in order so the knot be facing inwards.[51]
+There is no Halachic invalidation in wearing the Tefillin in such a way.[52]
+Practically, many even initially follow this second option, especially if one does not know how to untie and redo the knot, or if the owner may not want him to do so, or if one is short on time [such as on Mivtzaim].[53]
+[When wearing the Tefillin in such a way one must be careful that the Tefillin be properly wrapped to the bicep, without it folding over.
+However, one should not follow the option of placing the Tefillin on as normal with the Ma’abarta facing the back, thus causing the knot to be on the outer side.[54]
+However, Bedieved, if the Tefillin was worn in the normal way with the Yud of the Tefillin facing outwards, he nevertheless fulfills his obligation.]

 [1] Admur 27:1, 9-10; Ketzos Hashulchan 8:13; See Tzemach Tzedek O.C.
 4, 5, 12 in great length; Kaf Hachaim 27:317; Piskeiy Teshuvos 27:12-15; Nesivim Bisidei Hashlichus 1:44; Sefer Dinei Iter chapter 5

 [2] Background: The Gemara in Menachos 36b-37a discusses which arm one is to wear the arm Tefillin on, and while there is consensus that it should be worn on the left arm, the reason behind this is debated.
 1) The first approach in the Gemara ibid is that based on a revelation of verses we see that the term “Yad/hand” in scripture refers to the left hand, and hence since the verse explicitly states to wear the Tefillin on “Yadcha” it is considered to explicitly refer to the left hand.
 2) The second approach in the Gemara, of Rav Yossi Hachoreim [see Rashi and Tosafus ibid for the source of this name], argues that we find in scripture that the term Yad can also refer to the right arm, and he therefore negates the above approach.
 Rather, he and Rebbe Nassan learn that the hand Tefillin is placed on the left arm based on the words “Ukeshartem Ukesavtem” which teaches us that just as one writes with his right hand, so too he must tie with his right hand, and from the fact that the tying is with ones right hand one can deduce that the tying of the Tefillin Shel Yad must be done on the left hand, as he must use his writing hand for tying the Tefillin onto the opposite hand.
 3) Rav Ashi offers a third approach and explains that the word Yadcha written in scripture is written with an anomaly, as the Hei is read as a weak Hei, which hints to the fact that one is to don the hand Tefillin on the weaker hand, which is the left hand.
-There are several practical ramifications between the reasons, such as onto which hand a lefty is to wear his Tefillin, and to if one’s weaker hand is his right hand, but he writes with his right hand, or vice versa, as according to the first and second reason he should wear the Tefillin on his left hand, while accoridng to the third reason he should wear it on his right hand.
+There are several practical ramifications between the reasons, such as onto which hand a lefty is to wear his Tefillin, and to if one’s weaker hand is his right hand, but he writes with his right hand, or vice versa, as according to the first and second reason he should wear the Tefillin on his left hand, while according to the third reason he should wear it on his right hand.
 [See Tosafus Menachos 37a “Mah Kesiva”] Admur 27:1 records the 3rd reason, while in 27:9 he records the second reason.
 The Michaber 27:6 records the 2nd and 3rd reason as two dissenting opinions; See Tzemach Tzedek O.C.
 4 for a full analysis on this subject and the opinion of the various Poskim; The following Halacha will analyze and clarify the final rulings on this subject

 [3] Shemos 13:16